- MRKH is a congenital disorder of the female reproductive system.

 What if my daughter isn’t using her dilator?

 There may be one or several reasons why your daughter is not using her dilator.
 She may feel like she doesn’t have the time, is worried that it is painful, or perhaps she is concerned about not having privacy.
 It is fine to ask your daughter how things are going, or if she is feeling comfortable with her treatment plan but it is not okay to constantly remind her to use her dilator.
 It’s important for your daughter to keep regular check-ups with her gynecologist so that the medical team can assess any difficulties she may be experiencing and give her feedback and support regarding her progress.
 If your daughter continues to avoid using her dilator, it may be that she is simply not ready to create her vagina.
 Having a discussion about delaying treatment until she is ready may relieve your daughter’s anxiety and allow her to have control over the situation.
+This will allow her to focus on other things that are more important to her now.

 Will my daughter be able to experience sexual pleasure?